 German Shepherds are some of the most loveable dogs out there.
 They are adorable and they can often make good guard dogs as well.
-When it comes to your German Shepherd though, you probably don’t want your neighbors to be disturbed by excessive barking.
+When it comes to your German Shepherd barking though, you probably don’t want your neighbors to be disturbed by their excessive barking.

 Also, as much as you may not want to admit it to yourself, you may in fact yourself get annoyed with the constant barks.
 Any dog can be prone to too much barking, so you can feel good knowing that you are not alone and the breed is not an anomaly.

 There are ways to tone down the barking with this breed.
 In this article, I will be exploring how to stop a German Shepherds barking and before that, let’s dive in the reasons behind this phenomenon.